Regression testing techniques and best practicesMay 3, 2017

 Regression testing techniques

-It is often impractical to strive to cover each and every aspect of your application with regression tests.
-Due to this fact, multiple regression testing techniques exist.
+It’s often impractical to cover every aspect of your application with regression tests.
+Due to this fact, several regression testing techniques exist.

 Full Regression Testing (Retest All)

-When choosing this regression testing technique, testers strive to achieve a maximum coverage of all possible issues during every test run.
+This regression testing technique strives to achieve a complete coverage of all possible issues during every test run.
 This approach boils down to running all tests after every modification introduced to the project.

 While it takes more time and effort, the retest-all technique is optimal when regressions are hard to predict and localize.
-A typical example is CSS regression testing where visual bugs may occur on a different web page or a in different UI state.
+Need an example?
+How about CSS regressions where one visual bug affects multiple pages and UI states.

 Regression Test Selection

-The Retest All regression testing technique is reliable, but it often proves too time-consuming and costly.
-For this reason, it’s often wiser to organize your tests into suites that correspond to modules of your program.
-During each regression testing session, your QAs will focus on retesting only the modules that are known to be affected by the change.
+The Retest All regression testing technique is reliable, yet time-consuming and costly.
+That’s why it’s often wiser to organize your tests into suites that correspond to modules of your program.
+During each regression testing session, your QAs will retest only the modules that are likely to be affected by the change.

-In the case of regression test selection, each run focuses on the functionality that’s most crucial and/or relevant for a particular release.
-When following this approach, it’s vital to make sure that it provides you with a significant advantage over Retest All in terms of ROI.
+In the case of regression test selection, each run focuses on the functionality that’s relevant for a particular release.
+When following this approach, it’s vital to make sure that it gives you higher ROI than the Retest All technique.

 Test Case Prioritization

-Prioritizing the most essential tests is another way to optimize the testing process.
-When it comes to Test Case Prioritization, your QA team still runs all tests, but it decides on which ones to run first.
+Prioritizing tests is another way to optimize the testing process.
+With Test Case Prioritization, your QA team still runs all tests, but it decides on which ones to run first.

 There are two widely accepted approaches to Test Case Prioritization:

 - General prioritization.
-The cases are selected for regression testing based on their relevance to all subsequent versions.
+Testers select cases based on their relevance to all subsequent versions.

 - Version-specific prioritization.
-When it comes to this regression testing technique, cases are chosen based on their importance for a specific version or update.
+In the case of this technique, testers choose cases based on their importance for a specific version or update.

-While Retest All and Test Case Prioritization involve roughly the same amount of resources, the latter enables you to ship important updates and fixes faster.
+Retest All and Test Case Prioritization involve roughly the same amount of resources.
+Still, the latter enables you to ship important updates and fixes faster.